The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Fulton County?

-Fulton County, New York has 5 public high schools, along with 1 middle schools and 9 elementary schools.
+Fulton County, New York has 5 public high schools, serving approximately 2,597 students.

 What is the largest school district in Fulton County?